-The Knowledge Anywhere site just published a “must-have” checklist, and it’s perfect.
-It’s so perfect that I’ll not only link to the whole article, but also quote their core list here.
-(The red text is my own addition.)
+A few years ago the Knowledge Anywhere site published a “must-have” checklist for LMS solutions, and it's perfect.
+It's so perfect that I'll not only link to the whole article, but also quote their core list here.

 The ability to add, edit and manage the following training types:

 Online training- SCORM 1.2- and 2004-compliant courses ILT Classroom training